apache/activemq-artemis/docs/user-manual/en/preface.md

 # Preface

-What is Apache ActiveMQ?
+What is Apache ActiveMQ Artemis?

--   Apache ActiveMQ is an open source project to build a multi-protocol, embeddable, very high performance, clustered, asynchronous messaging system.
+-   Apache ActiveMQ Artemis is an open source project to build a multi-protocol, embeddable, very high performance, clustered, asynchronous messaging system.

--   Apache ActiveMQ is an example of Message Oriented Middleware (MoM).
+-   Apache ActiveMQ Artemis is an example of Message Oriented Middleware (MoM).
 For a description of MoMs and other messaging concepts please see the [Messaging Concepts](messaging-concepts.md).

--   For answers to more questions about what Apache ActiveMQ is and what it isn't please visit the [FAQs wiki page](todo).
+-   For answers to more questions about what Apache ActiveMQ Artemis is and what it isn't please visit the [FAQs wiki page](todo).

-Why use Apache ActiveMQ?
+Why use Apache ActiveMQ Artemis?
 Here are just a few of the reasons:

 -   100% open source software.
-Apache ActiveMQ is licensed using the Apache Software License v 2.0 to minimise barriers to adoption.
+Apache ActiveMQ Artemis is licensed using the Apache Software License v 2.0 to minimise barriers to adoption.

--   Apache ActiveMQ is designed with usability in mind.
+-   Apache ActiveMQ Artemis is designed with usability in mind.

 -   Written in Java.
 Runs on any platform with a Java 8+ runtime, that's everything from Windows desktops to IBM mainframes.